 Your yacht is equipped with one manual and four electric bilge pumps.
 There is an electric pump in each hull and one in each engine compartment.
-The electric pumps are operated by float switches and are automatic.
+The electric pumps are operated by vacuum switches and are automatic.
 In the event of failure of the float switches they can be overridden by using the switches on the 12v panel.
-The manual pump is located in the cockpit and is shown in the photo below.
+The manual pump is located in the cockpit and will be demonstrated to you during your brief.